Art Glossary

 Jury

-A call for art that artists submit work to and the artwork is selected by an individual or group to be displayed for that art show or gallery.
+A call for art that artists submit work to where the artwork is selected by an individual or group, called a juror or a jury that decide on specific art to be displayed for that art show or gallery.

 Landscape